nimble-dev/nimbleHMC/joss/paper/paper.md

 capture-recapture
 [\emph{e.g.}, @lebreton1992modeling; @turek2016efficient].
-Modelling includes both continuous parameters to undergo HMC sampling and discrete parameters which cannot be sampled via HMC.
+Modelling includes both continuous parameters to undergo HMC sampling and discrete parameters that cannot be sampled via HMC.
-This combination is not supported by software other than `nimbleHMC`.
+As far as we know, this combination is not supported by software other than `nimbleHMC`.

+[NOTE: we should probably look at tensorflow prob and numpyro regarding this claim.
+I have the feeling it is mostly true but there might be an exception or two.]

 Individual birds are captured, tagged, and potentially recaptured on subsequent sighting occasions.
 Data is a $294 \times 7$